 This will help even out uneven skin tones and hyperpigmentation caused by acne, sun damage, pregnancy, and hormonal imbalances that have triggered excess melanin production.

-Retinol also functions as an antioxidant (you can see the benefits of antioxidants here) and helps the skin against the free radical damage, the main contributor for visible signs of ageing.
+Retinol also functions as an antioxidant (you can see the benefits of antioxidants here) and helps the skin against free radical damage, the main contributor to visible signs of aging.